JOC-2024-04-OA-0751/Function-on-Function-Gaussian-Process-with-Application-in-Robust-Design/Additional Results/README.md

 | `Figure EC8`   | The optimal structure of metamaterial and the corresponding stress-strain curve of different methods in the case study|

-## `MSD Results`
-The `MSD Results` file contains the table of the mean standard deviation (MSD) of 50 replicates for different methods in all Scenarios.